BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Matthew.md

 - **Wheat & Tares:** Seeds of the Woman and Serpent grow side by side until judgment.

-- **Mustard Seed:** The kingdom begins small, not as a cedar empire but as a humble mustard tree of faith in Jesus.
+- **Mustard Seed:** The kingdom during the delay period is not as a cedar tree-reign of the coming Davidic kingdom (Ez.
+17) but as a humble mustard tree of faith in Jesus.

 - **Leaven:** The kingdom spreads quietly but pervasively through teaching the ancient Word (Ps.
 78).